Mari Yaguchi: Personal life

 In 2004, while she was in Morning Musume, Yaguchi was in a romantic relationship with Shun Oguri, which violated her group's no-dating policy.
 After news surrounding their relationship was published in weekly tabloids, she withdrew from Morning Musume voluntarily after being asked to choose between the group or their relationship.
 The two later ended their relationship in 2006.

 Yaguchi married actor Masaya Nakamura in May 2011.
 The two had planned to marry in March of that year, but postponed to May due to the Tōhoku earthquake and tsunami.
 Yaguchi legally changed her name to Nakamura, but stated that she would continue to use Yaguchi as her stage name.

-On May 21, 2013, Josei Seven reported that Yaguchi and Nakamura had been living apart since late February after Nakamura discovered she was having a love affair with model Kenzo Umeda through used bedsheets and Umeda hiding in the closet naked.
+On May 21, 2013, Josei Seven reported that Yaguchi and Nakamura had been living apart since late February after Nakamura discovered she was having an extramarital affair with model Kenzo Umeda through used bedsheets and Umeda hiding in the closet naked.
 Umeda had canceled his social internet accounts without explanation in early March, but he denied doing anything wrong following the Josei Seven report.
 In the following days there were more press reports about multiple instances of alleged infidelity by Yaguchi; however, Yaguchi alleged that Nakamura had been physically abusive towards her.
 On May 30, 2013, the public relations firm for Yaguchi and Nakamura announced that the couple had submitted their divorce papers.
 Following scandal, on October 13, 2013, Yaguchi announced that she would go on an indefinite hiatus; she resumed making television appearances in 2014.
 One of the commercials she filmed post-divorce involved her making self-deprecating jokes about her divorce, which was pulled off air after complaints.